Wiredcat Robotics

 Business

-Learn how to speak well in front of people, recruit sponsors to help our team, and advertise our team to students.
+Learn how to speak well in front of people, recruit sponsors to help our team, and advertise our team to other students.

 The Step-by-Step Process